metal-stack/sonic-configdb-utils/README.md

 ### Limitations

-Open source SONiC does not support configuring LLDP.
-To enable configuring the LLDP `hello_time` a patch was added to our build.
+When configuring LLDP `hello_time`, a simple `config load` is not enough.
-However, for the LLDP config to become effective the `lldp` container needs to be restarted, e.g. with `systemctl restart lldp` or `config reload -y`.
+The lldp container needs to be restarted for the change to become effective, either with `systemctl restart lldp` or with `config reload`.